-Unbraining: Towards Self-Decolonialisation
+Unbraining: Towards a Self-Decolonisation of the West

 "It is remarkable how Darwin recognises among beasts and plants his English society with its division of labour, competition, opening up of new markets, 'inventions', and the Malthusian 'struggle for existence'.
 It is Hobbes' 'bellum omnium contra omnes'... in Darwin the animal kingdom figures as civil society."